jakeh123456/KashCow-Group-4/Website/README.md

     <log>: Optional log message to append
         If log message starts with "IDENTITY:" then this will be used for RobotName which will be seen on website

+# Extra
+  If your feeling like tinkering refer to ArduinoMessagingGuide which provides a bit more info on how messages are sent from the robot to esp.
+Good luck and enjoy!